NorthumbriaResearchComputing/oswald-docs/docs/quickstart/running-jobs.md

     Even for test jobs that are within these bounds, consider running them on the cluster's `debug` queue.
 See [Job Queues/Partitions and Limits](#job-queuespartitions-and-limits) for details.

 To create a job, a job script must be created and submitted to SLURM.
-SLURM job scripts may include a range of options to customise their behaviour [are any mandatory???].
+SLURM job scripts may include a range of options to customise their behaviour.
 Once the job is submitted, it can be monitored and cancelled.
 The rest of this page describes each of these stages in more detail.

 ## Job Scripts